tahowallet/extension/ui/README.md

 yarn start
 ```

-Load the unpacked extension for your web browser via the `/build` directory.
-Currently builds are tested to work on Chrome and Brave browser.
+Load the unpacked extension for your web browser from the appropriate
+`/dist/<browser>` directory.
+Currently builds are tested to work on Chrome and
+Brave browser.

 ## Primary file structure 📁